Throughout the churchyards of Scotland, and occasionally England, lie a number of unique reminders of body snatching history.

 They are surrounded by a small stone enclosure and are located right next to the church itself.

 They comprise two adults and one child’s mortsafe.
-For many, the first sighting of these three mortsafes can be very disturbing, mainly because the group appears to be for a family, sleeping in eternal peace forever.
+For many, this first sighting can be very disturbing, mainly because the group appears to be for a family, sleeping in eternal peace forever.

 The Solid Iron Mortsafes at Aberfoyle